 Effective chronic disease prevention improves quality of care, reduces health inequity, and delays or prevents people moving into higher-risk categories for disease.
 It also supports improved health system efficiency, creating capacity to meet increasing service demands.

 There are many unseen and unknown opportunities to strengthen and integrate prevention as part of routine clinical care in the Queensland public health system.
 Thousands of Queenslanders connect with the healthcare system every day, providing many opportunities for enhanced prevention, such as screening and referral to appropriate support services.
-(Figure 1 shows the spectrum of prevention activities and key organisations in Queensland.)
+(Download Figure 1 for a diagram showing the spectrum of prevention activities and key organisations in Queensland.)

 In the context of this project, prevention largely refers to efforts to prevent the progression of cardiovascular diseases, type 2 diabetes, some cancers, chronic kidney disease and chronic respiratory diseases.

 This project, predominantly funded by the Commonwealth Government, aligns with national long-term health reforms that recognise the importance of prevention to reduce the burden of chronic conditions and build sustainability in the health system.